Are you ready to earn your online nursing degree?

 Certification may also boost salaries.
 More than half of those surveyed who hold nursing informatics certification earn more than $100,000 per year.

 Frequently Asked Questions

-The HIMSS report found systems implementation -- choosing and developing new technologies and training nursing staff to use them -- as the most common job duty.
+The HIMSS report found systems implementation, such as choosing and developing new technologies and training nursing staff to use them, as the most common job duty.
 Other typical tasks include informatics education, project management, system development, and quality initiative planning and reporting.

 A career in nursing informatics requires a minimum of a BSN, which usually takes four years to complete.
 Students with RN licenses can often enter accelerated or bridge BSN programs to finish in 12-20 months.
 Graduate-level degrees, such as MSNs and nursing doctorates, add 2-5 years.